phphleb/hlogin/readme.md

 define('HLOGIN_LOCALIZE_BACKEND_DIR', '/vendor/phphleb/hlogin/App/Langs/');
 ```

+You can add your own localization by naming the files accordingly.

 ### Admin area

 When creating your own sub pages in the admin panel surround their routes with access restrictions as shown below: